lydell/eslint-plugin-simple-import-sort/README.md

 Imports wouldn’t be much of a feature without exports. `import { A } from "a"` and `export { A } from "a"` are super similar.
 If you like sorting one of them, why wouldn’t you want to sort the other?

-By sorting exports in the same plugin, we can re-use the advanced comment handling.
-And you only need to configure the “groups” option once.
+By sorting exports in the same plugin, we can re-use the advanced comment handling and you only need to configure the “groups” option once.

 ## Development

-You need [Node.js] ~12 and npm 6.
+You need [Node.js] ~14 and npm 6.

 ### npm scripts